alichtner/alichtner.github.io/_posts/2020-08-23-workout-bench.md

 ## There you have it

 I know this was a hard one but I'm really happy with how it came out.
 It checks all my boxes and I think it looks great.
 If anyone out there has or is looking to do something like this I'd love to know.
+If you think I'm a bit crazy or could have accomplished this without all this work please let me know.

 ![closed](../public/img/2020/08/final_figure.png)